rainbows-gallery/rainbows-gallery.github.io/index.md

 ![ci-badge](https://github.com/bowfolios/bowfolios/workflows/ci-bowfolios/badge.svg) //Kobe add ours here

-BowFolios uses [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) to automatically run ESLint and TestCafe each time a commit is made to the default branch.
-You can see the results of all recent "workflows" at [https://github.com/bowfolios/bowfolios/actions](https://github.com/bowfolios/bowfolios/actions).
+Rainbow Gallery uses [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) to automatically run ESLint and TestCafe each time a commit is made to the default branch.
+You can see the results of all recent "workflows" at [https://github.com/rainbows-gallery/gallery-app/actions](https://github.com/rainbows-gallery/gallery-app/actions).

 The workflow definition file is quite simple and is located at [.github/workflows/ci.yml](https://github.com/bowfolios/bowfolios/blob/main/.github/workflows/ci.yml).